What is your story?

 Where do you live?

-I live in Newington Green in North London, which spans the border between Islington and Hackney.
+I live in North London, on the border between Islington and Hackney.
 Both my parents have links to this part of London; when my mother first came to England, it was to work at St Joseph’s Hospice in Hackney; home on shore leave, my father used to visit Collins Music Hall which is now a Waterstones in Islington Green.

 If you could offer one final thought, what would it be?